Accrued Expenses Definition

-Accrued Expenses Example:
+Accrued Expenses Example

-The organization must recognize and record this transaction in the current period because the services of the accountant are rendered in the current period.
-Therefore, Accounting FeesExpense A/C is debited with the amount of $10000 and Accounting Fees Payable A/C is credited with the same $10000 amount.
+The organization must recognize this transaction in the current period because the accounting rendered his services in the current period.
+Therefore, Accounting Fees Expense A/C is debited with the amount of $10000 and Accounting Fees Payable A/C is credited with the same $10000 amount.
 The organization will pay this accrued expense on 10th of January next year and record the payment.
 See the General Journal entry below

-Notice that now Accounting Fees Payable A/C is debited and Cash A/C is credited to record payment for accrued accounting fees.
+Now Accounting Fees Payable A/C is debited and Cash A/C is credited to record payment for accrued accounting fees.